-Bilirubin can prevent damage from cardiovascular diseaseDecember 6th, 2012 in Cardiology /
+Bilirubin can prevent damage from cardiovascular diseaseDecember 6, 2012 in Medicine & Health / Cardiology

 Each year, about 610,000 Americans suffer their first heart attack, according to the Centers for Disease Control and Prevention.
 Heart attacks and other symptoms of cardiovascular disease can be caused when blockage occurs in the arteries.
 In a new study from the University of Missouri, a scientist has discovered a natural defense against arterial blockage: bilirubin.